PenguinRage/Greenhouse-comms/README.md

 ## Versions
 * v1 - used MQTT to Home-Assistant [Depreciated].
 File can be found in old.
-* v2 - Sends metrics through to Influxdb
+* v2 - Now uses REST API sending metrics through to Influxdb.
 ``
 ## Dependencies
 * Adafruit_DHT.DHT11 - Rpi Sensor